lucasleung8/MoneyPrintingSim/README.md

 Idea
 --------
-While being inspired to create an incremental/idle game, I decided to use similar concepts found in other popular games such as Cookie Clicker, Clicker Heroes, AdVenture Capitalist, Tap Titans, etc., to create "Money Printing Sim".
+While being inspired to create an incremental/idle game, I decided to use similar concepts found in other popular games such as Cookie Clicker, Clicker Heroes, AdVenture Capitalist, Tap Titans, etc.

 How to Play
 -----